minio/minio/docs/kms/README.md

    by enabling or disabling the corresponding master keys on demand.

 - Direct KMS master keys:
-   MinIO can also be configured to directly use a master key specified by the environment variable `MINIO_SSE_MASTER_KEY` or with a docker secret key.
+   MinIO can also be configured to directly use a master key specified by the environment variable `MINIO_KMS_MASTER_KEY` or with a docker secret key.
    Direct master keys are useful if the storage backend is not on the same machine as the MinIO server, e.g., if network drives or MinIO gateway is used and an external KMS would cause too much management overhead.